Turk Barrett: Other versions

 In the alternate timeline of the 2005 storyline "House of M", Turk Barrett is a member of Willis Stryker's gang.
-After Stryker was defeated, Turk willingly followed when Luke Cage took control of the group.
+After Stryker was defeated, Barrett willingly followed when Luke Cage took control of the group.

 The Ultimate Marvel version of Turk Barrett is a gangster.
 A criminal acquaintance of Aaron Davis, he has Jefferson Davis as his main enforcer, eventually leaving his territory to Wilson Fisk's criminal empire.

 During the Secret Wars storyline, two variations of Turk Barrett are seen in different Battleworld domains.
 The first one resides in the Battleworld domain of Technopolis and is a cowardly henchman of Kingpin.
 He accompanied the Kingpin to a meeting with the War Machine Deputies.
-When a fight ensued, Turk tried to make an excuse to leave the fight.
-The second one resides in the Battleworld domain of the Valley of Doom which is based from the remnants of Earth-51920 where every Marvel character is depicted in Wild West form.
+When a fight ensued, Barrett tried to make an excuse to leave the fight.
+The second one resides in the Battleworld domain of the Valley of Doom, which is based from the remnants of Earth-51920 where every Marvel character is depicted in Wild West form.
 He is one of Mayor Wilson Fisk's minions.
 Barrett and the rest of Mayor Fisk's men attack Red Wolf when he tried to destroy Roxxon Dam.
 Upon being tipped off by Ben Urich, Sheriff Steve Rogers intervened and was able to put him in sheriff custody.
-Later that night, Mayor Fisk sent Turk and the other men to lure Sheriff Rogers out of the Sheriff Department so that they can kill Red Wolf.
-This plan didn't go well as Sheriff Rogers and Red Wolf were able to kill Turk and those involved in the attempt on Red Wolf's life.
+Later that night, Mayor Fisk sent Barrett and the other men to lure Sheriff Rogers out of the Sheriff Department so that they can kill Red Wolf.
+This plan fails as Sheriff Rogers and Red Wolf kill Barrett and those involved in the attempt on Red Wolf's life.

 In the "Old Man Logan" prequel "Old Man Hawkeye", Turk Barrett works as a bartender at Josie's Bar in Paste Pot Creek and is the uncle of Dwight.
 He is later killed by the Venom symbiote (possessing the Madrox Gang).